Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 XS throws an exception if `fxAllocateChunks` returns NULL.

-XS checks if the result of `fxAllocateChunks` is contiguous to `the->firstBlock` so micro-controllers can grow the chunks heap without fragmenting system memory.
+XS checks if the result of `fxAllocateChunks` is contiguous to `the->firstBlock` so microcontrollers can grow the chunks heap without fragmenting system memory.

 --